MicrosoftDocs/win32/desktop-src/Msi/examples-of-database-queries-using-sql-and-script.md

 ---
-Description: 'An example of using script-driven database queries is provided in the Windows Installer Software Development Kit (SDK) as the utility WiRunSQL.vbs.' ms.assetid: 'aa38dbe5-411d-432e-b3fe-09994fc59c75'
+Description: An example of using script-driven database queries is provided in the Windows Installer Software Development Kit (SDK) as the utility WiRunSQL.vbs. ms.assetid: aa38dbe5-411d-432e-b3fe-09994fc59c75
-title: Examples of Database Queries Using SQL and Script
+title: Examples of Database Queries Using SQL and Script ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Examples of Database Queries Using SQL and Script